MunawarRaza/prometheus/README.md

 There are four main types of metric

 - Counter
+- Gauge
 - Histogram
-- Gauge
 - Summary

 #### Counter Metric ####

 - How many time did X happen

-    e.g What are the total number of requests fromt the starting.
+    e.g What are the total number of requests.
 This number is only increase not decrease.
 - Number only can increase

 e.g total number of requests, total number of exception etc